blacktoy/sample_app/README.md

 This is the sample application for the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com).
-Just to Finish what I started and leave it in vain.
+Just to finish what I started and then leave it in vain.

 Chapter 3: